mfukushim/map-traveler-mcp/README.md

 The SNS-compatible version controls SNS input and output while having a travel conversation.

 - role.txt
   Claude will act as a traveler.

 - roleWithSns.txt
   Claude will act as a traveler.
 It also controls reading and posting to SNS.
+- carBattle.txt
+  This is a small novel game about a story of transporting secret documents from Yokohama to Tokyo.
+Scenes are automatically generated.
+Set moveMode=skip to play.

 ## Setting